-Fortunately, the Center for Nursing Research and the UAB School of Nursing have put into place several policies and procedures within the SON to help expedite this process.
-Please visit the CNR Policies and Procedures SharePoint Site to see more details on how to avoid or minimize potential holds and delays.
+Fortunately, the ORS and the UAB School of Nursing have put into place several policies and procedures within the SON to help expedite this process.
+Please visit the ORS Policies and Procedures SharePoint Site to see more details on how to avoid or minimize potential holds and delays.

 If you want additional information about IRAP and project statuses, please visit the UAB IRAP Training Page that can be accessed from the IRAP Login Screen.
 For more information about UAB’s FCOI policies, please visit the UAB CIRB Website.